SkillfulElectro/core-compute_native/README.md

 ## NOTE
-- this project is bundled with special version of core-compute api
+- this project is bundled with core-compute v0.5.0 for now